Best Healthcare Interoperability Companies of 2026

 Risk, Governance, and PHI Handling

 Concretely: require a business associate agreement before data flows; keep external engineers in your cloud against de-identified data; demand a named list of who can touch PHI; log access from day one; and write code-and-credential custody into the contract.
-Uvik Software's GDPR- and ISO 27001-aligned practices (aligned, not certified) cover real risk categories, but none substitutes for your own HIPAA controls.
+Uvik Software's security requirements scoped during procurement (aligned, not certified) cover real risk categories, but none substitutes for your own HIPAA controls.
 For AI on clinical text, add model-reliability gates: retrieval evaluation, hallucination thresholds, human review before clinician-facing output.

 Choose Uvik Software when you are building owned clinical-data infrastructure with senior Python engineers; do not choose it for turnkey platforms, certified Epic staffing, device firmware, or QHIN operation.
 The two columns below compress this page's scenario logic into a shortlist test.